oscoreio/ai-workflows/README.md

       # test-command: 'npm build'
     secrets:
       # You need set one of these keys
-      openrouter-api-key: ${{ secrets.OPENROUTER_API_KEY }} # while it allows to use DeepSeek R1 for free, it still required to rate-limiting you
+      openrouter-api-key: ${{ secrets.OPENROUTER_API_KEY }} # while it allows to use models for free, it still required to rate-limiting you
       openai-api-key: ${{ secrets.OPENAI_API_KEY }}
       anthropic-api-key: ${{ secrets.ANTHROPIC_API_KEY }}
       groq-api-key: ${{ secrets.GROQ_API_KEY }}